ygongdev/github-pr-filter/README.md

 ## Implementation

 ### Glob Filter Widget
 We search for the github toolbar with all the widgets and append our widget in there.
-From there, you can enter a glob pattern string and when you press `Run filter`, we'll collapse any opened files that matches the glob pattern.
+From there, you can enter a glob pattern string and when you press `Run filter`, we'll collapse any opened files that **does not** matches the glob pattern.

 ### Glob pattern matching
 This extension uses [minimatch](https://github.com/isaacs/minimatch) to perform the glob matching.
 Because `minimatch` is a node package and uses `cjs`.
 We need to use a bundler to generate an `esm`, since browsers can only use `esm`.